 Every part of the internet industry in the UK has resisted any and all attempts to establish mechanisms which would allow for the independent review of their practices as they impact on children’s and young people’s online safety.
 By 2008 we can now see the Home Office Task Force was more self-delusional than self-regulatory.
 We came together periodically for jolly chats, arranged the odd conference or photo-call for Ministers and talked about interesting things that had been happening.
 Er, that’s it.

 Internet businesses sitting around the table will now not even disclose to the UKCCIS Board any data which are not already in the public domain.
-We are thus operating entirely at the margins of their corporate PR.
+We are thus operating entirely at the margins of companies’ corporate PR.

 Absolutely it can be important from time to time to have a place where you can chat to companies in a collective way with Government and law enforcement in the room.
 Some good things may happen as a result, but we ought not to dignify it with the misleading idea that this is in any sense “regulatory” in nature.
 The “R” word should be banished completely.
 Or rather we should use it or lose it.